tychio/HTML5Uploader/README.md

 Image Uploader based on HTML5
 ---

-It's a images uploader that support multiple upload, preview image and progress bar.Temporarily it must still depend on jQuery.
+It's a images uploader that support multiple upload, preview image and progress bar.

 Use
 ---